v-sudo29/v-sudo29/README.md

 # Hi there 👋 I'm Victoria.
 I am a frontend developer.
-Passionate about solving problems and I thrive in situations where I can challenge myself.
+Passionate about solving problems and situations where I can challenge myself.

 My curiosity led me to complete [Harvard's CS50](https://pll.harvard.edu/course/cs50-introduction-computer-science) course which made me fall completely in love with programming!
 I then immersed myself in [The Odin Project's](https://www.theodinproject.com/) JavaScript full-stack curriculum for 8 months, advancing my skills in building for the web.
 Now as a frontend developer, I seek new projects to put these skills to use, strengthening my abilities through challenging myself continuously.